gnosari/engine/README.md

 - Google (Gemini)
 - And more...

-### Task Delegation
+### Task Delegation & Handoffs
+Agents can both delegate tasks and transfer control with configurable instructions:
-Agents use the delegate_agent tool to send tasks to other agents and receive responses, enabling seamless multi-agent coordination.
+- **Delegation**: Use the delegate_agent tool to send tasks to other agents and get their responses
+- **Handoffs**: Transfer control to other agents when they should take over the conversation
+- **Configurable Instructions**: Specify exactly when and how agents should delegate or transfer control
+- **Auto-Tool Injection**: The delegate_agent tool is automatically added when delegation is configured

 ### Tool Integration
 - Built-in tools (delegate_agent, api_request, knowledge_query, mysql_query, website_content, file_operations)